Institute of Preaching

 The Institute of Preaching is a partnership of the Florida Institute of Preaching Committee and Duke Divinity School.
 It is sponsored by the Florida Conference and the Parish Ministry Fund of the Western North Carolina Conference.
 All full-time elders and local pastors serving in either conference are eligible to apply.

-Leadership Education will begin soliciting nominations for the 2013-2014 Institute of Preaching in early 2013.
+Duke Divinity School will begin soliciting nominations for the 2014-2015 Institute of Preaching in early 2014.
 Ideal candidates are United Methodist pastors who:

-- Serve as full-time elders or local pastors in the Florida Annual Conference or the Western North Carolina Annual Conference
+- Serve as full-time elders or local pastors in the Florida or Western North Carolina Conference of the United Methodist Church

 - Do not anticipate a change in appointment in the coming year